Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

         ![create repository success](./assets/uploadS6Success.png)

+        This newly created cloud repository will host your project, and make it easy for you to access the project remotely.

-## Connecting Local Repository to Cloud
+## Connecting Local Repository to Cloud Repository

-This section focuses on connecting your local .git folder to the cloud/remote GitHub repository.
+This section focuses on connecting your local .git folder to the cloud GitHub repository.

 7. Copy the new GitHub repository link:
     ![copy repository link](./assets/uploadS7.png)